Al-Anon STEP 10 – Comments (Part 2)

 ✔︎ What were my thoughts today?

-NOTE: This is NOT what you said – only what was in your head.
+NOTE: This is NOT what you said out loud – only what was in your head.

 Re.
-Others – If you’re angry at someone, the thoughts will be harsh judgments & derogatory name calling
+Others – If you’re angry at someone else, the thoughts will be harsh judgments & derogatory name calling

-If you’re anxious, they’ll usually be thoughts of how to placate or avoid that person.
+If you’re anxious, they’ll usually be thoughts of how to placate or avoid that person – mind-reading about what they think of you

-These will all be in the form of obsessions – going round & round, without asking yourself what childhood button was pushed, nor looking for a solution to the situation.
+These will all be in the form of obsessions – round & round – without asking yourself what childhood button was pushed, nor looking for a solution to the situation.
 (POSTS: “What just happened?”)

 POSITIVE: Identify all helpful, kind, adult, realistic, mentally healthy thinking (“What she said had nothing to do with who I am // I’ve just reached my limit // I need help with this // that was a good meeting”…. )